James-Fleming12/EvidentialHDC/docs/cov_shift/inter_cov.md

-(classes merged before BN) all say the same thing: **the input distribution collapse destroys class structure before any late network stage can be re-calibrated to fix it.** The only intervention that re-creates the structure is at the input (input-IN re-bases the collapsed remission) — everything after the input is downstream of a loss that already happened.
+(classes merged before BN) all say the same thing: **the input distribution collapse destroys class structure before any late network stage can be re-calibrated to fix it.** The only intervention that re-creates the structure is at the input (input-IN re-bases the collapsed remission); everything after the input is downstream of a loss that already happened.

 ---